Setup

 Your script must return one of two things:Update traits

-Return an object with atraits key to update the account in Vitally:
+Return an object with atraits key:

 current_contract_expiration).
 Values can be strings, numbers, booleans, or ISO date strings.